-On 28th January 2013 work will begin on the construction of the multi-storey car park.
-Diversions will be in place around the Derriford Hospital site, please bear this in mind when you are planning to come to the hospital.
+On 28th January 2013 work began on the construction of a multi-storey car park at Derriford Hospital.
+Diversions will be in place around the hospital site, please bear this in mind when you are planning to come to the hospital.
 Read more online »

 - To download a parking plan for Derriford Hospital click here

 In 2012 barriers were installed at the entrances and exits of three of our main car parks (A, B and C) and we have introduced pay on exit facilities.
 Payment machines are located in the main entrance of Derriford Hospital and car parks A, B and C.